Vectorphy/Chief-Productivity-Officer/docs/cog-tasks.md

-# Task List Cog
+# Tasks Cog

-This document describes the functionality of the  `tasklist`  cog, which allows users to create and manage personal task lists within the [Bot Name] Discord bot.
+This document describes the functionality of the  `tasks`  cog, which allows users to create and manage personal task lists within the [Bot Name] Discord bot.

 ## Overview

-The  `tasklist`  cog provides commands for adding tasks, marking tasks as complete, and viewing a list of current tasks.
+The  `tasks`  cog provides commands for adding tasks, marking tasks as complete, and viewing a list of current tasks.
 This helps users stay organized and track their progress on individual tasks, promoting productivity and a sense of accomplishment.

 ## Commands